IzzyEhnes/xfix-calc/README.md

-# Xfix - An Expression Notation Converter and Calculator
+# Xfix Calc - Expression Notation Converter and Calculator
 A C++ console program to convert infix, postfix, and prefix notation mathematical expressions into other notations, as well as calculate answers for infix, postfix, and prefix expressions.

 ## Table of Contents